 Aspect 1: Strategy

-Our KE focus area is an SME-dominated mixed economic region with no single large metropolitan area.
-Key areas of economic activity are the Sussex coastal conurbation with the city of Brighton and Hove in the centre from which the M23 corridor connects us to the economically important area of Crawley/Gatwick, on to Croydon, London and beyond.
-Figure 2 shows regional economic bodies within our core geography and summarises the University of Brighton’s roles within them.
+UoB is situated within an area dominated by 90% micro and SME businesses, in a mixed economic region with no single large metropolitan area.
+Key geographical areas of economic activity are the Sussex coastal conurbation, with the city of Brighton & Hove at its heart.
+Our location acts as an innovation gateway that connects us to the economically critical area of Crawley/Gatwick, on to Croydon, London and beyond.
+We also have a mixed rural economy with a growing visitor experience/economy sector.

 Aspect 2: Activity